Moyhe/Restaurant_Management_System/README.md

 2. add items to cart
 3. book a table for your family
 4. review system
+5. middleware protection
-5. payment integratoin with paypal
+6. payment integratoin with paypal
-6. admin panel for managing bookings, orders, meals and other admins
+7. admin panel for managing bookings, orders, meals and other admins